NDIS Consumables budget guide

 Can I buy nappies with NDIS Consumables funding?

-If nappies are required solely and directly because of your disability, are needed regularly and the expense is good value for money, you may be able to purchase nappies from your Consumables budget.
-The NDIS won’t fund nappies if they relate to a chronic health condition rather than a disability.
+Yes, but only in certain circumstances.
+If nappies are required solely and directly because of your disability, are needed regularly and represent value for money, you may be able to use your NDIS Consumables budget.
+The NDIS won’t fund nappies if they are related to a health condition rather than a disability.

-For children aged five and over: As most children are toilet trained by this age, a child may meet the criteria if continence supports are still needed because of a developmental delay or disability.
+• Children aged five and over: As most children are toilet trained by this age, funding may be available if continence products are still needed because of a developmental delay or disability.

 For more details, check out Early childhood continence consumables.